 - To view the alert details for an alert in the list, click the alert name.

 When multiple objects are affected, and you click the alert link to view the details, the Health Issues dialog box appears.
 If there is only one object affected, the Alerts tab for the object is displayed.

 - On the Alerts tab, begin evaluating the recommendations and triggered symptoms.

 In this scenario, a recommendation for this generated alert is to move some virtual machines with a high memory workload from this host to a host with more available memory.

 - To return to the object Summary tab so that you can review alerts for any child virtual machines, click the back button located in the left pane.

 The host is again the focus of the object Summary tab.
-Generated alerts for the child virtual machines appear below.
+Generated alerts for the child virtual machines appear in the following table.